justinmeiners/efficient-programming-with-components/17_adaptive_merge_sort.md

 Note we put the buffer argument at the end, because we are extending the interface of the previous sort.

-Now to use it in our framework we need a more convienent interface.
+Now to use it in our framework we need a more convenient interface.
 We have too many parameters, so we need to somehow get rid of all of them.
 We write a wrapper.